wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.        Expires April 3, 2015                 [Page 3]
+Contavalli, et al.        Expires April 6, 2015                 [Page 3]

-Internet-Draft        Client Subnet in DNS Requests       September 2014
+Internet-Draft        Client Subnet in DNS Requests         October 2014

    This draft also includes guidelines on how to best cache those